Ervinas45/Log-Controller/README.md

 ## What is Log Controller?

 Log Controller is a system, created using JAVA programming language.
-It basically it will store .log file logs to your database on change.
+Basically it will store *.log* file logs to your database on change.

 ## Working structure